Transplanting Established Perennial Flowers-or-How to Pack Up a Garden and Move

-Good quality moistened (but not wet) potting soil; point tip shovel; pots of various sizes—I used mostly 1 and 2 gallon sized pots; several 4 inch pots for any smaller plants, root, and tuber cuttings, and a few 5 gallon sized pots; a trowel; good quality clippers; shaded area; and water source.
+Have quality moistened (but not wet) potting soil; point tip shovel; pots of various sizes—I used mostly 1 and 2 gallon sized pots; several 4 inch pots for any smaller plants, root, and tuber cuttings, and a few 5 gallon sized pots; a trowel; good quality clippers; shaded area; and water source.

+Start with a big enough pot, but not too big.
 Bigger pots will take up more soil so try to use the smallest ones possible for each plant.
 There are two reasons for this.
 One is it gets expensive to buy a lot of soil.
 The other is you need to let the roots grow and fill in the pot before you can take it back out of the pot and into the new garden.
+Otherwise those delicate new roots can break during planting.

 Judging the pot size depends on the size of the pot the plant was planted from and how much it’s grown.
 Choose the next size up from where you started or bigger if it’s an older plant.

-I put several plants into 5 gallon pots but with only enough soil to allow the roots to grow a few inches.
+I put some plants into 5 gallon pots but with only enough soil to allow the roots to grow a few inches.
 This way I get more width and a little more depth without using too much soil.
 It’s lighter to move that way, too.

 You may end up dividing some plants into smaller plants as you go.
 This may be the case for plants like alstroemerias, bee balm, and perennial sunflowers.
 I tried to get a large part of these types of plants into one larger pot, but put back-up pieces of plant and roots into smaller pots.
-That way I’m propagating more plants.
-(Should my larger ones fail.)
+That way I’m propagating more plants (should my larger ones fail).

 Dig and sever the roots